 Section Properties Calculator

 Calculate complete cross-sectional properties for structural steel sections.
-Get area, moment of inertia, torsion constant, section modulus, and centroid location for I-beams, channels, angles, and more.
+Get area, moment of inertia, elastic and plastic section modulus, torsion constant, and centroid location for I-beams, channels, angles, and more.

 Section Properties Calculator